abc123me/driver-74hc595/README.md

    - Possibly being caused by fwrite buffering when it's not supposed to
  - No support for reset or output enable pins
  - ***NOT SUPPORTED ON KERNEL VERSION 3.4 AND ABOVE***
+ - Only tested with GCC version 5, and probably don't work on anything else